Opioid Use Disorder and Pain

 What Is Chronic Pain?

 Chronic pain is defined as persistent pain, which can be either continuous or recurrent and of sufficient duration and intensity to adversely affect a patient's well-being, level of function, and quality of life.
 Chronic pain is persistent, typically 3 months or more, and exists beyond an expected time for healing.
 The cause of pain may not be removable or otherwise treated.
 It may occur despite generally accepted medical treatment.
+The IHS Indian Health Manual, Chapter 30 Update: Chronic Non-Cancer Pain Management is available for additional guidance.

 What Are Opioids?